Mengesha And Ketema Complete Ethiopian Double At Berlin Marathon - UrduPoint

 "It was hard and but I enjoyed it -- I prepared for it extremely well."

-Ketema, 26 and who only competed in her first marathon in January, won in an as yet unofficial time of 2:16.42.
+Ketema, 26 and who only competed in her first marathon in January, won in a time of 2:16.42.

 "I worked very hard with my trainer and I would like to thank my coaches from the bottom of my heart," she said.